kolan72/PoliNorError.Extensions.Http/README.md

 - An error processor (logs exceptions with attempt numbers),
 - An error filter (excludes `SomeException`),
 - A result handler (logs warnings about exception counts),
-- A 1-second constant delay between retries."
+- A 1-second constant delay between retries.

-Applies `RetryPolicyOptions` and `AddRetryHandler` in the pipeline:
+This is how `RetryPolicyOptions` is passed to `AddRetryHandler` in the pipeline:
 ```csharp
 services.AddHttpClient<IAskCatService, AskCatService>((sp, config) =>
 	{